alphagov/govuk-import-export-prototype/guidance/get-permission-to-import-or-export-alcohol-fuel-or-tobacco-excise-goods.markdown

 [Question for SME: is chewing tobacco subject to excise duty at both ends, or is there an alternative way of avoiding double taxation?]

-## Selling goods directly to overseas consumers
+## Selling goods directly to customers outside the UK

 $CTA